SIPP Transfer: Should I go ahead and do it?

-Since the introduction of pension freedoms, savers have much more flexibility and control over what they do with their pension pots, including transferring their money between different types of schemes.
+Since the introduction of pension freedoms, savers have much greater flexibility and control over their pension pots, including the ability to transfer their money between different types of schemes.
 This article examines whether a SIPP to SIPP transfer could be a good option for you and outlines some of the benefits and risks to consider.
 If you are thinking of transferring a different type of pension, read our comprehensive guide in our article 'Where's the best place to transfer my pension?'.

 Can my SIPP be transferred to another pension provider?

 You can authorise a SIPP transfer yourself, you don't need to do it via a financial adviser.
-Usually you will need to fill in forms with your current and future pension providers, and request a formal pension transfer value from your existing provider or scheme administrator.
+Usually, you will need to fill in forms (which can often be completed online), with your current and future pension providers and request a formal pension transfer value from your existing provider or scheme administrator.

 Reasons to consider transferring your SIPP

-There are a number of reasons why you might look at pension transfer options.
+There are several reasons you might consider pension transfer options.
 You may want to consolidate several small pension pots into one larger one or simply leave a scheme that is closing.
-Perhaps you want to move out of an outdated, expensive scheme to one that offers greater investment choice, better-performing funds, and more value for money.
+Perhaps you want to move from an outdated, expensive scheme to one that offers greater investment choice, better-performing funds, and better value for money.
 Maybe you want a provider that uses more advanced technology so you can manage your pension online or via an app, gives better customer service, or offers research and best buy lists which can help DIY investors make informed investment decisions.
 Perhaps you are moving abroad and want to join a local pension scheme, or you are nearing retirement and want to find a vehicle with drawdown options better suited to your needs.

-You don't have to wait until you are 55 to transfer, you can do it any time as you are not actually accessing your savings pot, just moving it.
+You don't have to wait until you are 55 to transfer; you can do it any time, as you are not accessing your savings pot, just moving it.
 You can have a SIPP alongside any other pension vehicles you may already own, as long as you stay within the annual contribution allowances.

 What are the risks when transferring a SIPP?